 Spotify is an example of an innovative B2C service that offers an innovative solution to well-known problems.
 Giving access to music, podcasts, and audio files directly to users is the platform’s main goal.
 The subscription-based business model encourages users to spend more time on the service rather than paying for every track or listening time.

-According to Spotify’s official press release, by the end of 2020, the number of platform’s active users had grown to 320 million users.
+According to Spotify’s 2022 Q3 highlights, the platform’s active users had grown to 456 million globally.
 Quarter by quarter, the platform demonstrates steady 20-30% growth, proving the business model’s sustainability.

 Features of Spotify